Vegan Empire Biscuits

 To defrost them, I just transferred them to a plate and allowed them to sit at room temperature for a few hours.
 They still tasted perfectly crunchy!

-I hope you enjoy this recipe and if you give it a go yourself, please leave a comment or rating below to let me know how it went.
+I hope you enjoy these vegan Empire biscuits and if you give them a go yourself, please leave a comment or rating below to let me know how it went.
+Or tag me on Instagram @bakedbyclo.
+Happy baking! xo

-Dairy-free and egg-free crunchy shortbread rounds sandwiched together with strawberry jam, and topped with icing and jelly sweets.
+Dairy-free crunchy shortbread rounds sandwiched together with strawberry jam and topped with icing and jelly sweets.

-In a medium-sized bowl, cream together the butter and sugar until smooth.
+In a medium-sized bowl, cream together the margarine and sugar until smooth.

 Add in all of the flour and stir gently until the mixture starts to stick together.
-Then use your hands to press it together into a dough.
-Place the dough in the fridge to chill for 30 minutes.
+Then use your hands to press it together into a dough as best as you can.
+It might be crumbly but it will hold together better after refrigeration.

-Remove your dough from the fridge and knead lightly on a lightly floured surface to remove any cracks.
+Remove your dough from the fridge and knead lightly on a lightly floured surface to warm it up and remove any cracks.
 Roll it out to around ½ an inch thick.

 Cut out your biscuit shapes and place them onto your baking tray.
 Re-roll the leftover pieces of dough until it's all used.
 If you use a 3-inch cookie cutter, you should end up with around 24 biscuits.

-Place your biscuits into the oven and bake for 45 minutes until they are just slightly golden brown around the edges.
+Place your biscuits into the oven and bake for around 18-20 minutes.
+Smaller sized biscuits will need less time to bake.
+They will still be slightly soft but will firm up as they cool.
 Allow them to cool completely on a wire rack.

 Once the biscuits are cool, use the jam to sandwich them together in pairs.
 You may want to give the jam a quick mix first as the biscuits may break if it's too stiff.

-Mix the powdered sugar and water together in a small bowl and use a teaspoon to gently spread some on top of each sandwiched biscuit.
+Mix the icing sugar and water together in a small bowl and use a teaspoon to gently spread some on top of each sandwiched biscuit.

 While the icing is still wet, place 1 Jelly Tot on top of each biscuit.
 Alternatively, you can use ½ of a glace cherry.